Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 - autodesk.design:components.transformation-1.0.0
 - autodesk.design:components.unit-1.0.0

-TODO: Show where to get the schema description, when it will be available through public FSS.
+TODO: Show where to get the schema description, and when it will be available through the public FSS.

-As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` will have only one component `autodesk.design:assets.binary-1.0.0` and this is enough to fulfill its role of storing data related to location, status and type of the binary data.
+As the simplest example, an asset of type `autodesk.design:assets.binary-1.0.0` will have only one component `autodesk.design:assets.binary-1.0.0`, and this is enough to fulfill its role of storing data related to location, status, and type of the binary data.

-TODO: Explain the `autodesk.design:components.base-1.0.0` component which is present in all except binary assets.
+TODO: Explain the `autodesk.design:components.base-1.0.0` component which is present in all, except binary assets.

 ENDTODO

 ### Relationships

 Relationships are entities whose primary scope is to keep track of "connections" between different assets.
-For this purpose, additional to the fields general to entities, it has also two additional special fields:
+For this purpose, additional to the fields general to entities, each relationship has also two additional special fields as follows:

 ```json
 "from": {